 Niger is currently in the process of working on its TNA.
-It has prioritised its key sectors, and work is now underway to determine which technologies to prioritize.
+It has completed its sectors and technology prioritization process and is currently working on its second reports (Barrier Analysis and Enabling Frameworks).

 Located in West Africa’s Sahelian zone, Niger is a landlocked country with three-fourths of its area covered by desert.
 The economy relies heavily on the agriculture, livestock and forestry sectors.
 Production in the primary sector is dominated by the agro-pastoral sector, which accounts for 37% of GNP and 80% of employment.